lucasvanmol/lucasvanmol.github.io/content/posts/spring-shaders/index.md

 math = true
 color = "" #color from the theme settings
 +++

-> This post uses Godot, but it should be straightforward enough to transcribe it to other engines.
-It also assumes some basic knowledge of shaders and linear algebra.
+{{< katex >}}

 In a small game called [Hook Head](https://6e23.itch.io/hook-head) I made for a game jam, the main character has a spring-like appendage which reacts organically to the character's movement.
 This post will talk about this effect and also how to create the same effect in 3D.
 A demo of the contents of this post is available [on GitHub](https://github.com/lucasvanmol/godot-oscillator-shader).

 ![Hook Head](hookhead.gif)

+> This post uses Godot, but it should be straightforward enough to transcribe it to other engines.
+It also assumes some basic knowledge of shaders and linear algebra.

 ---